Cisco-Talos/clamav-documentation/src/manual/Installing.md

 ### FreeBSD, OpenBSD, NetBSD <a id="bsd" class="anchor">&nbsp;</a>

-Althought all these systems offer the possibility to use ports or pkgsrc, you can install the pre-built package:
+Although all these systems offer the possibility to use ports or pkgsrc, you can install the pre-built package:

 #### FreeBSD